LP2X0X/Bubble-sheet-multiple-choice-scanner-and-test-grader/README.md

 * [References](#references)

 ## General Info
-The algorithm behind it is implemented using Python.
+The algorithm behind is implemented using Python.
 </br>
 This project contains 5 files:
 * An excel file containing answers.
 Each worksheet is equivalent to the answers of a problem code.
 A, B, C, D are referred to as 0, 1, 2, 3 in the file respectively.